materialsproject/pymatgen/docs/installation.rst

 1. matplotlib (highly recommended): For plotting (e.g., Phase Diagrams).
 2. PyCifRW (highly recommended): For reading and writing Crystallographic Information Format (CIF) files.
-Get it from http://pycifrw.berlios.de/.
+Get it from http://pycifrw.berlios.de/ or a working version is provided in the dependencies directory of pymatgen.
 3. pyspglib 1.2+ (highly recommended): For symmetry finding.
 Needed if you are using the pymatgen.symmetry, pymatgen.transformation and pymatgen.alchemy packages.
-Get it at http://spglib.sourceforge.net/
+Get it at http://spglib.sourceforge.net/ or a working version is provided in the dependencies directory of pymatgen.
 4. VTK with Python bindings (http://www.vtk.org/): For visualization of crystal structures using the pymatgen.vis package.
 5. Atomistic Simulation Environment or ASE : Required for the usage of the